-The wave of evolving technology and workplace changes have brought with it a new demand for the skill set of a modern learning team.
+The wave of constant evolving technology and workplace changes has brought with it a new demand for the skill set of a modern learning team.

 I find many people need to understand a mantra I repeat often, “If you build it, they won’t come”.

 But if you build the most amazing learning experience in the world and don’t tell anyone about it, then guess what?
 No one’s going to use and benefit from it.

 In many cases to then throw them on some clunky LMS or a website with the worst user experience in existence and just expect the masses to arrive.

-It always ends the same way, the resource deemed a failure 6 months later because no one has used it and why has no one used it?
+The resource is deemed a failure 6 months later because no one has used it and why has no one used it?
 Because nobody knows it even existed.

-You need a plan, plain and simple.
-Learning teams need to embrace the tactics of colleagues in marketing, you effectively need to bring a marketer’s approach to engage people with your content.
+Learning teams would do well to embrace the tactics of colleagues in marketing.
+You effectively need to bring a marketer’s approach to engage people with content.

 You need to be the voice of learning, tell your people what you’ve made, why it’s important and most importantly, why is it important to them.